Diane Warren: Personal life

 Warren has never married, and does not think of herself as a person of commitment.
 In interviews, she has said that she believes that her lack of a romantic life makes her more peculiar as a songwriter.
 She was in a relationship with songwriter and record producer Guy Roche that ended in 1992 and claims she has not had another relationship since, commenting "I've never been in love like in my songs.
 I'm not like normal people.
 I'm no good at relationships.
 I draw drama to me—it's the Jew in me".
 Warren considers herself to be cynical regarding romance, but she does not let this affect her songwriting and prefers to write alone rather than co-writing, commenting "When I write with other people, the experience is different.
 You have to compromise, which I have problems with.
 I'd rather listen to my own mind".

 In a 2000 interview, Warren explained that she never let go of music despite experiencing rejections, depression and poverty.
 In 1994, Warren's house was damaged by the Northridge earthquake, causing her to be miserable and homeless, drifting from hotels to rental houses.
+She lost another home in 2025 when it burned down during the Southern California wildfires.
 She has said that therapy helped her with songwriting.
 She has also revealed that she works 12–16 hours a day, always takes her keyboard whenever she travels and is "...more crazy and intense than I was at 20..."

 Warren does not usually allow anyone into her Hollywood Hills office, which she describes as a "cluttered, airless room".
 In 2012, Warren said that nothing in her office had been cleaned or moved for 17 years because she is superstitious; she prefers to think of that room as her "secret world".
 In that room, Warren records melodies with a tape recorder on which she plays them again and chooses the songs she likes the most.
 Warren did allow part of a 2016 interview with CBS News Sunday Morning correspondent Ben Tracy to be taped in the office.
-On August 1, 2022, she began a Twitter feud with Gordon Ramsay.

-Warren is autistic and believes her condition made her a better songwriter.
+Warren said she's autistic and believes being neurodivergent has made her a better songwriter.

 Legacy

-A jukebox musical is to be written by Joe DiPietro and directed by Kathleen Marshall, titled Obsessed, The Story of Diane Warren...so far.
-Warren has penned nine No. 1 and 32 top-10 hits on the Billboard Hot 100 chart since 1983.
+A jukebox musical is planned to be written by Joe DiPietro and directed by Kathleen Marshall, titled Obsessed, The Story of Diane Warren...so far.
+Warren has composed nine No. 1 and 33 top-10 hits on the Billboard Hot 100 chart in a career spanning 40 years.